Zintom/GameOptimizer/GameOptimizer/GameOptimizer/README.txt

 --- What does this application aim to do? ---

-	Zintoms Game Optimizer boosts gaming performance by limiting the 'priority' of other processes and optionally limiting how many CPU cores they have access to (processor 'Affinity').
+	Zintoms Game Optimizer boosts gaming performance by limiting the 'priority' of other processes and optionally limiting how many CPU cores they can use (processor 'Affinity').

 --- Important!
 Usage: ---